yt-dlp/yt-dlp/README.md

     --use-postprocessor NAME[:ARGS]  The (case sensitive) name of plugin postprocessors to be enabled, and
-                                     (optionally) arguments to be passed to it, seperated by a colon ":".
+                                     (optionally) arguments to be passed to it, separated by a colon ":".
 ARGS are a semicolon ";" delimited list of NAME=VALUE.
                                      The "when" argument determines when the
                                      postprocessor is invoked.
 It can be one of